pranigopu/pranigopu.github.io/docs/philosophy/philosophy-in-practice/7-emotions.md

 Dealing with emotions effectively requires grasping and validating the context of the premises underlying them (for the importance of contextual clarity, see: [_Contextual Clarity_ from **Epistemology**](https://pranigopu.github.io/philosophy/epistemology/contextual-clarity.html)).

 ## Regret
-In my understanding, regret is the feeling of having failed morally, i.e. in terms of some standard of good action.
+In my understanding, regret is the feeling arising from having failed morally, i.e. in terms of some standard of good action.
 Hence, it stands to reason that regret is only valid if you have indeed failed morally.
 However, what does it mean to fail morally?
 Rationality is fundamental virtue from which every other virtue stems.
 The basis of rationality is one's focus on reality to one's fullest capacity.
 Hence, the fundamental vice, i.e. irrationality, is based on evasion, which is the conscious refusal to focus on the facts relevant within our context and capacity ("not blindness but the refusal to see").

 Hence, regret is only valid if it stems from the recognition of evasion on your part.
 It is important to understand what evasion is and is not; after all, rationality is rooted in reality, and thus, perfect rationality is based on standards achievable by a finite, fallible consciousness.
 Furthermore, cognition is always contextual and always purposeful with respect to one's hierarchy of values.
 Hence, it is irrational to expect yourself to be aware beyond the scope your knowledge and awareness, which includes your knowledge and awareness of what is relevant and valuable.